8ttyan/home-made-shell/README.md

 ## Lexical Tokenization

-The Deterministic Finite Automaton(DFA) Diagram is as follows:
+The class `LexicalTokenizer` is lexical tokenizer that represented by the following Deterministic Finite Automaton(DFA) Diagram.

 ```mermaid
 flowchart LR